 Choosing a domain name is different for everyone but should be rooted in your goals and the niche you will be promoting products for.

-When you are building a niche affiliate marketing focused webiste and blog, then you’ll want to do some keyword research and then pick a domain name that has your niche keyword it it.
+When you are building a niche affiliate marketing focused webiste and blog, then you’ll want to do some keyword research and pick a domain name that has your niche keyword it.

-I use SEMRush to help me do research on keywords and my competitors.
-It might help you in choosing the right niche domain name and can also help you in figuring out the niche you want to focus on.
+You can use SEMRush to help do research on keywords and your competitors.
+It will help you in choosing the right niche domain name and can also help you in figuring out the niche you want to focus on.

 Choosing a domain name can be challenging as there are not many meaningful dot com domain names available unless you want to spend hundreds, thousands or even millions of dollars trying to get one.

-The upside however is that there are many new top level domain extensions to choose from like .co, .store, . online, .pro, .guru, .ninja, .travel, .agency and many more.
+There are still many great top-level domain extensions to choose from like .co, .store, .online, .pro, .guru, .ninja, .travel, .agency and many more.